bueler/stokes-ice-tutorial/README.md

 To do this tutorial, read [`slides.pdf`](slides.pdf) and follow the stages.
 Each stage is essentially self-contained, with increasing sophistication.

-The first three stages use fixed geometry and address how to solve the Glen-Nye-Stokes equations for the dynamics of ice.
+The first three stages use fixed geometry and address how to solve the power-law Stokes equations for the dynamics of ice.
   * In `stage1/` and `stage2/`, mesh-generation and Stokes solution are separate actions.
 Mesh generation uses [Gmsh](https://gmsh.info/) on `.geo` geometry-outline files, which generates `.msh` mesh files.
   * `stage3/` combines meshing and solving into a single program by using extruded meshes; mesh management is thus entirely through [Firedrake](https://www.firedrakeproject.org/).
 (The base mesh could be read from a `.msh` if desired, by small code modifications.)
   * `stage3/` also allows choice of 2D (planar) or full 3D glacier geometry at runtime.

 By contrast, `stage4/` solves the full coupled system above, though only in 2D (planar).
-That is, we combine the Glen-Nye-Stokes dynamics model with the free-surface equation.
+That is, we combine the power-law Stokes dynamics model with the free-surface equation.
-  * The coupled system is solved by time-stepping for a moving-margin case (by default).
+  * The coupled system is solved by time-stepping for a moving-margin case (by default); the PDE system includes a variational inequality.
-  * Several advanced and recent techniques are applied in this stage.
+  * Several advanced and recent stabilization techniques are applied in this stage.
-  * The glacier can evolve in response to a climate (surface mass balance) model, though adding this requires small code modifications.
+  * The glacier could evolve in response to a climate (surface mass balance) model; this would require small code modifications.

 All stages can be run in parallel.